1955 British Kangchenjunga expedition: Equipment

-Considerable advances had been made in equipment in preparation for the 1953 Everest expedition and so changes for 1955 were less substantial.
-Rather than taking vacuum packed high-altitude food they took packs for ten-man-days to be shared out so individual tastes could be better accommodated.
+Considerable advances had been made in equipment in preparation for the 1953 Everest expedition and so additional changes for 1955 were less substantial.
+Rather than taking vacuum-packed, high-altitude food, they took packs for ten-man-days to be shared out so individual tastes could be better accommodated.

 Their high-altitude boots were of a neater design which allowed for canvas overboots and crampons on top of the whole lot.
 Their oxygen equipment was improved in design.
-The climbers used supplemental oxygen above Camp 3 and the Sherpas above Camp 5.
-They took two closed-circuit sets, largely for experimental purposes but they relied on open-circuit which were also found to be generally more satisfactory.
+Supplemental oxygen was used by the climbers above Camp 3 and by the Sherpas above Camp 5.
+They took two closed-circuit sets, largely for experimental purposes, but they relied on open-circuit systems which were also found to be generally more satisfactory.
 A set weighed only 80% of the Everest design.
 The flow valves were made of rubber to avoid problems of blockage by ice but unfortunately, when the rubber became cold and rigid overnight, the valves would leak badly when turned on in the morning.
 Early starts were sometimes delayed while the equipment was being warmed up.
 Another problem was that the climbers lost weight during the climb so that their face masks no longer fitted well and this also caused a waste of gas.
 Worse, the leak could cause their goggles to mist up – removing these, even just to wipe them, risked becoming snowblind.
 In all, 6 LT of supplies had to be carried from Darjeeling.

 Expedition

 Departure for Darjeeling

-Shortly before they sailed from Liverpool on 12 February 1955 they were told that for spiritual reasons the Sikkim government objected to any attempt at all to climb the mountain, even from Nepal, so before they departed Darjeeling Evans went to Gangtok to visit the Dewan (prime minister) with whom he reached a compromise that the expedition could go ahead provided that once they were sure of being able to reach the summit they would go no higher and they would not desecrate the vicinity of the summit.
+Shortly before they sailed from Liverpool on 12 February 1955, they were told that for spiritual reasons the Sikkim government objected to any attempt at all to climb the mountain, even from Nepal, so before they departed Darjeeling Evans went to Gangtok to visit the Dewan (prime minister) with whom he reached a compromise that the expedition could go ahead provided that once they were sure of being able to reach the summit they would go no higher and they would not desecrate the vicinity of the summit.